8 Days

 Watawieh and welcome to Norfolk Island.
 Unique among South Pacific islands, Norfolk’s blend of wild natural beauty, gritty history, proud culture and rich biodiversity makes for a fascinating visit.
-Settle into the Aloha Apartments, your home for the next seven nights, and meet your Tour Director and fellow travellers over a welcome dinner.
+Settle into Norfolk Island hotel, your home for the next seven nights, and meet your Tour Director and fellow travellers over a welcome dinner.

 Norfolk Island has a colourful history spanning more than 600 years.
 The earliest settlers were believed to be East Polynesian seafarers who arrived around the 14th or 15th century.
 By the age of exploration, these early settlers had long since abandoned the island for reasons lost to history.
 Captain Cook was the first European to encounter Norfolk Island in 1774 and described the uninhabited island as paradise.
 When the First Fleet arrived in Australia 14 years later, Norfolk became an extension of the newly formed Colony of New South Wales.